akane9506/cinna/README.md

 - Commands for help, managing allow-list access, and opting in or out of daily notifications
 - Personalized daily notifications generated from each user’s current context

+## Chat Commands

+- `/help`: Display this help information.
+- `/notify on`: Enable daily scheduled notifications.
+- `/notify off`: Disable daily scheduled notifications.
+- `/addmember <telegram_user_id>`: Add a user to Cinna's allow list (administrators only).
+The user must have started the Cinna Bot.

 ## Project Structure

 ```text